 The Eberhard & Co.
-Traversetolo Ambri Piotta (Ref.
-21016) is a classic hand-wound three-hander that features a surprisingly easy-to-read dial and is powered by the legendary Unitas 6498 caliber.
+Traversetolo Ambri Piotta 21016 is a classic hand-wound three-hander that features a surprisingly easy-to-read dial and is powered by the legendary Unitas 6498 caliber.
 Initially designed for pocket watches, the huge mechanism looks perfectly at home in this mildly oversized timepiece.

-While some enthusiasts are mostly familiar with Eberhard thanks to their Chrono4 series of sporty chronographs that feature linear setup of their four sub-dials, the Swiss brand also happens to produce a number of vintage-styled three-handers.
+While some enthusiasts are mostly familiar with Eberhard thanks to their Chrono4 series of sporty chronographs that feature a linear setup of their four sub-dials, the Swiss brand also happens to produce a number of vintage-styled three-handers.
 Their lovely Traversetolo family, for example, sports that easily recognizable mix of an easily readable dial with traditional leaf-shaped hands and a small seconds sub-dial at six o’clock, and a slightly oversized body that houses a NOS Unitas/ETA 6498 hand-wound caliber.

-Decorated only with some circular-graining, but having all of the visible screw-heads polished and blued, the mechanism doesn’t look particularly refined, but it doesn’t look crude either delivering that nice combination of deliberate simplicity and attention to details.
+Decorated only with some circular graining, but having all of the visible screw-heads polished and blued, the mechanism doesn’t look particularly refined, but it doesn’t look crude either delivering that nice combination of deliberate simplicity and attention to detail.

 As I have already noted, the dial of the Traversetolo Ambri Piotta looks traditional with all the usual stuff that you expect from a vintage-themed watch.
-Luckily, the brand’s designer somehow managed to balance on the edge of making the watch looking generic: while I can’t see here any trace of the brand’s DNA, it still doesn’t look like it was mass-produced by some no-name factory in a special economic zone with the logo of the brand slapped as an after-thought.
+Luckily, the brand’s designer somehow managed to balance on the edge of making the watch look generic: while I can’t see here any trace of the brand’s DNA, it still doesn’t look like it was mass-produced by some no-name factory in a special economic zone with the logo of the brand slapped as an after-thought.
 Au contraire, there is a strong scent of the true Swiss approach to design, which is visible in perfectly proportioned hands, easily readable Arabic numerals that, too, nicely match other elements of the timekeeper’s face and a well-sculpted body.